TITLE Athletics Equipment Stores Specialist

 Experience: Two semesters experience as a team manager or student equipment attendant at the college level or one year of experience in stores-keeping, preferably in a recreational or athletics facility, is required.

 Skills: Excellent interpersonal skills and a demonstrated ability to work effectively with student-athletes, coaching staff, and other authorized personnel are required.
 Mechanical aptitude in the use of small hand tools, is preferred.
 Computer proficiency is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Certification: Must be certified by the American Equipment Managers Association (AEMA) or obtain certification within 12 months of hire.